k-lar/kv/README.md

   └── v2  <---- This one
 ```

-Each file that contains a delta/diff, will contain the hash of itself.
+Each file should be hashed so that it can be validated.
 Each version (`v1`, `v2`, ...) will contain the following files:
 (`v1` directory can only have files that have been created, it would make no sense if it contained
 deleted files or updated files.)